Riverscapes/PBR/workshops/2021/USU/WATS-5620/index.md

 | D     | < 67.0 % to 60.0% |
 | F     | < 59.0 % to 0.0%  |

-# Course Schedule/Outline

-Outline dates and assignments
+------------
+# University Policies & Procedures

-# Attendance and Excused Absences Policy
+## Attendance and Excused Absences Policy

-Insert course policy content here.
+We adopt [USU's Attendance & Excused Absence policies](https://catalog.usu.edu/content.php?catoid=12&navoid=3160).
+Attendance to all class meetings is expected and participation in live discussions is expected.
+If for any reason you miss a class for a non- "excused" absence, you are expected to make use of the course website, canvas, office hours, and/or if necessary the class discussion boards on canvas, and/or contact your peers to make up for anything you missed.
+If you have an "excused" absence, please contact the lead instructor to make alternative arrangements.

-# Library Services
+## Library Services

 All USU students attending classes in Logan, at our Regional Campuses, or online can access all databases, e-journals, and e-books regardless of location.
 Additionally, the library will mail printed books to students, at no charge to them.
 Students can also borrow books from any Utah academic library.
 Take advantage of all library services and learn more at [libguides.usu.edu/rc.
 (Links to an external site.)](http://libguides.usu.edu/rc)

-# Classroom Civility
+## Classroom Civility

 Utah State University supports the principle of freedom of expression for both faculty and students.
 The University respects the rights of faculty to teach and students to learn.
 Maintenance of these rights requires classroom conditions that do not impede the learning process.
 Disruptive classroom behavior will not be tolerated.
 An individual engaging in such behavior may be subject to disciplinary action.
 Read [Student Code Article V Section V-3 (Links to an external site.)](https://studentconduct.usu.edu/studentcode/article5) for more information.

-------------
-# University Policies & Procedures

 ## COVID-19 Classroom Protocols

 In order to continue to provide a high standard of instruction at USU, and to limit the spread of COVID-19 during the pandemic, students are asked to follow certain classroom protocols during the fall 2020 semester.
 These protocols are in place not only for your safety but also the safety of the rest of the campus community.
 You will be asked to clean your desk area at the start of each class, sit in designated seats, wear face coverings, and follow dismission instructions.
 There may be individual medical circumstances that prevent some students from using face coverings.
 These circumstances will be rare, but if they do exist, we ask that everyone be respectful.
 It is imperative that we each do our part so that on-campus instruction can continue.